peteroupc/html3dutil/tutorials/shapes.md

     var vertices = [x1, y1, z1, x2, y2, z2, ... ];

-If you also specify normals, colors, or texture coordinates for each vertex, you must add them after each vertex position in that order: normals first, colors second, and texture coordinates last.
+If you also specify normals, colors, or texture coordinates for each vertex, you must add them after each vertex position in this order: normals first, colors second, and texture coordinates last.
 If you don't specify normals, colors, and/or texture coordinates per vertex, you can omit them.
 The following are examples of this: